eclgy/simplesecure/readme.txt

 SimpleSecure is a plugin that adds a secure contact form using GPG to encrypt messages

 = 2.
-What is GPG? =
+What is GPG and PGP? =

+PGP is a software utility that is used to encrypt data using "public key encryption."

-GPG is an open source implementation of PGP public key encryption.
-PGP is a secure encryption technology that allows people to send secure messages without having to first share any secret information.
+GPG is an open source version of PGP that is free for personal and commercial use.

+Public key encryption is a method of encryption that does not require any of the parties to share any common, secret information, such as a password, in order to communication securely.

 More info is at http://www.gnupg.org/

 = 3.
 Where do I get GPG? =

 GPG can be downloaded from http://www.gnupg.org/, however there are user interfaces for Windows and Mac users at http://www.gpg4win.org/ and https://gpgtools.org/

 = 4.
-How do I get started? =
+How do I get started with GPG? =

+A tutorial video is available at http://www.youtube.com/watch?v=FFxFevczuRg

 The first step is to install GPG, either the command line version or a graphical interface on your computer.
 Once installed you will generate a public/private